dmalaspina/dmalaspina.github.io/index.md

-## David Cesar Malaspina
+## David Cesar Malaspina, Ph.D.

 Hi!
-My name is David Cesar Malaspina, I'm a researcher in computational chemistry with focus on molecular simulations and now starting my journey on data science and machine learning.
+My name is David Cesar Malaspina, I'm a researcher in computational chemistry with focus on molecular simulations.
+Check out my [most recent publications](https://scholar.google.com/citations?user=Hd__uxUAAAAJ&hl=en)

+Now I'm starting my journey on data science and machine learning.

 You can use the [editor on GitHub](https://github.com/dmalaspina/dmalaspina.github.io/edit/main/index.md) to maintain and preview the content for your website in Markdown files.